Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 I think this should have been another one of his civil cases that just lingers out there.

-I think they probably pushed the envelope on it.
+I think they probably push the envelope on it.

 I think they pushed it so far.